Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

 A plinth is a sort of hollow base that exists beneath your cabinetry.
 They were first put into use in order to form a barrier keeping rodents and bugs from ransacking your cupboard.
 But in modern times, a plinth also doubles as a convenient hidden space within which you can run electric cables throughout the kitchen.

 An electric plinth heater takes full advantage of this second use-case, installing directly into the side of your plinth, then drawing power from your mains without any messy cables showing.
+An electric plinth heater is individually controlled.
+A hydronic plinth heater connects to your central heating system.
 It’s a compact warming solution that confers several advantages unavailable in other categories of heaters.

 So, why shouldn’t I just use a plug-in space heater or panel radiator?